alexjvr1/R.temp/pyRADopt.md

 5. Ho vs He at Depth10 vs Depth 15

 O.Het varies greatly at different E.Het.
-One cocern is the number of SNPs with Ho > 0.5.
+I'm concerned about the number of SNPs with Ho > 0.5, but not sure how to sensibly filter for this.

 MinDP10